eslint/rfcs/designs/2021-fixable-disable-directives/design.md

 - In the patched `options.fix`, consider a problem's meta type to be `"directive"` if its `ruleId` is `null`
 - Pass the `SourceCode` being linted as a parameter to `applyDisableDirectives`
-- Add a `fix` method to the unused directive problems returned by `applyDirectives` that uses the `SourceCode` to compute:
+- Add a `fix` method to the unused directive problems returned by `applyDirectives` that uses the `SourceCode`

+### Fix Behavior

+Directives where at least one rule is still used will have only the unused rule names removed from their source text.

+Directives where all >=1 rules are unused will use the `SourceCode` to compute:

-  - For comments that are the only non-whitespace on their line, delete that line
+- If they are the only non-whitespace on their line, delete that line
-  - Otherwise, delete just the comment and any now-unnecessary surrounding whitespace
+- Otherwise, delete just the comment and any now-unnecessary surrounding whitespace -->

-### Fix Behavior Examples
+#### Fix Behavior Examples

 ```diff
 - /* eslint-disable */